Parsifal-M/backstage-opa-plugins/docs/opa-permissions-wrapper-module/local-development.md

       policyFallback: 'deny'
 ```

-The previous example would return a `DENY` decision to any request if the OPA server is not reachable.
+The previous example would return a `DENY` decision to any permission request if the OPA server is not reachable.
-If the value is set to any value other than `allow` or `deny`, the wrapper is allowed to throw an error if the OPA server is not reachable.
+If you do not enable a `policyFallback`, the wrapper will simply throw an error if the OPA server is not reachable and a permission request is made.
 The values are case-insensitive.

 ## Docker Compose